sthbrx/sthbrx.github.io/content/blog/2023-11-28-context-switching-sprs-on-powerpc.md

 And that's basically it, as far as the implementation goes at least.
 When first investigating this one question that kept nagging me was: why do we read these values here, instead of tracking them as they are set?
-The answer is that we either don't know what they were set to, or they could change themselves according to some event.
-As they are not general purpose read/write registers, and instead reflect some kind of CPU state, some SPRs will automatically update in response to events or changes in CPU state.
-For example, condition flags on arithmetic operations are reflected in the Condition Register (CR).
-Other times they might be directly accessible to userspace, which can set them arbitrarily without kernel knowledge.
-Some of these SPRs are also 'uninteresting' to the kernel, so it does not preserve them with the rest of the GPRs and highly used SPRs.
+I can think of several reasons this might be done:

+1. It's more robust to check at the time of swap what the current value is.
+You otherwise risk that a single inline assembly `mtspr` in a completely different part of the codebase breaks context switching.
+It would also mean that every `mtspr` would have to disable interrupts, lest the context switch occurs between the `mtspr` and recording the change in the task struct.
+2. It might be faster.
+Changing an SPR would need an accompanying write to the task struct.
+This is pessimistic if there are many such changes to the SPR between context switches.
+3. Even if you were to track every `mtspr` correctly, certain SPRs can be changed by userspace without kernel assistance.
+Some of these SPRs are also unused by the kernel, so saving them with the GPRs would be pessimistic (a waste of time if the task ends up returning back to userspace without swapping).
+For example, VRSAVE is an unprivileged scratch register that the kernel doesn't make use of.

 ## Did you catch the issue with `restore_sprs()`?